jpfluger/examples/ubuntu-14.04/icinga2-server.md

 ---

 Refresh your web-browser that points to `icinga.example.com`.
-(I refreshed twice my browser twice before I was redirected correctly.)
 You will be redirected to the following:

 ```
 http://icinga.example.com/icinga-web/